- History of funeral/body care in US (how we got to where we are)

 How does this course work?

 Merilynne Rush will be your mentor, teacher, and guide for twelve weeks.
 Videos, readings, and exercises are pre-recorded - you can work through them on your own time, at your own pace.
-Merilynne will answer questions on the discussion boards every day, and once a week she will host a live, optional, office hours on Zoom.
+Merilynne will answer questions on the discussion boards every day, and once a week she will host a live, optional, office hours on Zoom (every Friday at Noon Eastern).
 That's where you can chat and build relationships more informally.

 What if I can't make the live parts of the class?